 But Asana's a lot more than just a clean interface – on our last round of testing, it scored the same as ClickUp for project and workflow creation tools (4.3/5), and scored highly for features overall (4.3/5) thanks to high task management (4.4/5) and data visualization (5/5) scores.

-This is a lot more expensive than Jira, so Jira does have the edge on Asana, at least when it comes to cost.
+This is a lot more expensive than Jira, so Jira does have the edge over Asana when it comes to cost.

 Asana is certainly a lot easier to use than Jira, but the cost can turn a lot of people away.
-Its features and builders are extremely useful and very robust, but comparing $10.99 to $7.75 makes the choice a lot easier, especially for small businesses.
+Its features and builders are extremely useful and very robust – overall, there’s a better set for general project management contained within Asana – but pricing will be the main priority, especially for a lot of small businesses.

 Pros